AtimaB/Readme-Generator/Develop/README.md

   test

   ## License
-  This application is covered by MIT license.
+  This application is covered by GNU AGPLv3 license.

   ## Contributing Guidelines
   test